ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Experiments

-\paragraph{\textbf{Effectiveness of hourglass as a bundle of rays.}} In~\cref{fig:multicasting_exp}, we demonstrate the effectiveness of hourglass, which covers multiple unseen views, compared to FlipNeRF with a different number of augmented rays, \ie the multicasting strategy.
-Based on FlipNeRF, we cast $\kappa$ extra rays per original ray $\mathbf{r}$, consisting of flipped reflection ray $\mathbf{r}'$ and additional rays which are evenly spaced between $\mathbf{r}$ and its corresponding $\mathbf{r}'$, \ie within the area of our hourglass, toward the same target pixel.
+\textbf{Effectiveness of Area Ray as a bundle of rays. \ } In~\cref{fig:multicasting_exp}, we demonstrate the effectiveness of Area Ray, which covers a broad range of unseen views, compared to FlipNeRF with a different number of augmented rays, \ie the multicasting strategy.
+Based on FlipNeRF, we cast $\kappa$ extra rays per original ray $\mathbf{r}$, consisting of flipped reflection ray $\mathbf{r}'$ and additional rays which are evenly spaced between $\mathbf{r}$ and its corresponding $\mathbf{r}'$, \ie within the area of our Area Ray, toward the same target pixel.
+When $\kappa=1$, which amounts to the vanilla FlipNeRF, our ARC-NeRF outperforms FlipNeRF by a large margin, showing the efficacy of Area Ray.
+However, exploiting $\kappa > 1$ augmented rays, fails to achieve meaningful performance improvement.
+This suggests that our single Area Ray casting, equipped with adaptive frequency regularization, is more effective than multicasting strategy over the same unseen area.
+Moreover, for a training efficiency, simply increasing the number of augmented rays in the multicasting strategy leads to longer training time due to the additional ray processing.
+However, our ARC-NeRF maintains training efficiency while improving performance by featurizing continuous unseen views with a single Area Ray.
 Note that we set the masking threshold $\psi=45^\circ$ identically for a fair comparison\footnote{By using multicasting strategy with $\psi=90^\circ$, which is original masking threshold for FlipNeRF, the FlipNeRF suffers from severe training instability and fails to achieve comparable results.
 We conjecture that using an excessive number of augmented rays at the initial training phase, when the model is not sufficiently trained to generate valid additional rays, leads to the failure.}.
-When $\kappa=1$, which amounts to the vanilla FlipNeRF, our HourglassNeRF outperforms FlipNeRF by a large margin, showing the efficacy of hourglass.
-However, exploiting $\kappa > 1$ augmented rays, fails to achieve meaningful performance improvement.
-This suggests that our single hourglass casting, equipped with adaptive frequency regularization, is more effective than multicasting strategy over the same unseen area.
-Moreover, for a training efficiency, simply increasing the number of augmented rays in the multicasting strategy leads to longer training time due to the additional ray processing.
-However, our HourglassNeRF maintains training efficiency while improving performance by featurizing continuous unseen views with a single hourglass.